TIBCOSoftware/snappydata/docs/reference/API_Reference/apireference_guide.md

 <a id= getkeycolumapi> </a>
 ### getKeyColumns
-Gets primary key or key columns of a SnappyData table.
+Gets primary key or key columns of a TIBCO ComputeDB table.

 **Syntax**